GIL794/Math-Problems-Code-Solutions/README.md

 ## 🤝 Contribute & Explore

-Every project welcomes improvements, optimizations, and new features!
-Fork the repository, try the problems, suggest new ones, or optimize the algorithms.
+Every project welcomes improvements, optimisations, and new features!
+Fork the repository, try the problems, suggest new ones, or optimise the algorithms.
 Mathematics and coding are collaborative adventures—join the journey!

 ## 📜 License